ahmed-debbech/b_fast/README.md

 # b_fast
-A software that manages transport agencies work
+A software that manages transport agencies work based on QT Framework.